 The graduate program will require the completion of an institutionally accredited baccalaureate degree with a minimum GPA of 2.5, or a minimum Graduate Record Examination (GRE) Verbal Reasoning score of 150 (revised scoring), or a minimum Miller Analogies Test (MAT) score of 425 or 80th percentile.
+The GRE is not required for students who attended academic institutions outside of the USA.
 Along with the completion of an institutionally accredited baccalaureate degree, each graduate program also has additional admission requirements (see Graduate Applicants).